Call us 01278 726 982

 3. Once you have done all of that, look at the way you work and your surroundings to ensure it’s as LGBT+ friendly as possible.
 You could actively promote that you are LGBT+ affirmative on your website, social media pages and in literature.
 This sends a powerful message to the LGBT+ community that it’s safe to choose you as their therapist.
 At your place of work you could make toilets gender neutral by putting a sign up saying it’s an accessible toilet that all are welcome to use.
 There are many ways of showing that you are LGBT+ affirmative and often the small things make the biggest difference.

+Perhaps take a moment to reflect on your own practice, how do your show your affirmation?
+What are the unanswered questions you wish you could ask?
 Being LGBT+ affirmative is something that all therapists should be and by following the advice above it’s something that you can achieve.

 Get your course prospectus